Databases & connectors

 • Nintex query_records_v_2 maps to Salesforce - Get records.

-• Detected selected fields, record ID expressions, query limits, and filters are carried forward on a best-effort basis.
+• Detected object API names, field payloads, record ID expressions, query limits, filters, and file-linking values are carried forward on a best-effort basis.

 What to validate after import